Charles Marriott: International cricket

 Marriott was selected in the squad for the 4th Ashes Test at Old Trafford in 1921, but didn't make the final eleven.
 Marriott's only Test match was in the third Test against the touring West Indies at The Oval in 1933.
 He was aged 37 when he was called in to the England side as a replacement for the injured Hedley Verity.
 He took 11 wickets during the match, 5/37 in the West Indies first innings, and 6/59 in the second, making him the fourth cricketer to take two five wicket hauls on Test debut.
-Wisden reported that with "clever fighting of the ball, perfect length and spin" he produced "one of the best performance accomplished by a bowler when playing for England for the first time" and Marriott remains the bowler with the lowest bowling average to have taken more than 10 wickets in Test matches.
+Wisden reported that with "clever flighting of the ball, perfect length and spin" he produced "one of the best performances accomplished by a bowler when playing for England for the first time" and Marriott remains the bowler with the lowest bowling average to have taken more than 10 wickets in Test matches.
 He "bewildered" the West Indian batsmen as he "disguised his spin very well and never made the ball break too much".

 The following winter Marriott toured India with an official England side led by Douglas Jardine.
 He did not play in any of the three Test matches on the tour and Wisden reported that he "was seldom as good as in England", although he took a hat-trick against Madras, the only time he completed the hat-trick during his career.
 He played nine times for MCC during the tour, taking 32 wickets, and made a further appearance for the club against the touring Australians in May 1934.